ak47us/interview-silk/README.md

     S ->> A: Receive records from the two data sources in the API. end
     Note right of A: 2.
 Transform the data by combining the two record-types into unified HostScan objects.
-    A ->> N: Populate CrowdstrikeScan and QualysScan records as dataclass instances.
+    A ->> N: Populate CrowdstrikeScan, QualysScan, and TenableScan records as dataclass instances.
-    N ->> A: Populate CrowdstrikeScan and QualysScan records as dataclass instances.
+    N ->> A: Populate CrowdstrikeScan, QualysScan, and TenableScan records as dataclass instances.
     Note right of A: 3.
 Upload the data to MongoDB rect rgb(200, 150, 255)
     A ->> M: Upsert HostScan objects into the database.